 Are you expecting your first child?
-Learn how to hand-express in pregnancy
+Are you interested in learning how to hand-express in pregnancy?

 The ACE Study aims to determine whether hand expressing of colostrum in the last few weeks of pregnancy can help new mothers to breastfeed.
 We are comparing two education approaches - hand expressing education by a midwife and watching an instructional video.
 Results of this study will better inform how we provide pregnant mothers information on antenatal expressing of colostrum.